Leon1da/elective_artificial_intelligence_1/README.md

 Tested on Ubuntu 20.04 LTS + Python 3.8

 #### Optional:
-Install COLMAP (https://github.com/colmap/colmap) and hloc (https://github.com/cvg/Hierarchical-Localization) to start the mapping phase.
-Note that some maps are already provided with the dataset.
+Install COLMAP (https://github.com/colmap/colmap) and hloc (https://github.com/cvg/Hierarchical-Localization) to start the mapping phase. *Note that some maps are already provided with the dataset.*

 ### Data
-- Unzip icra_data.zip inside data/icra_data/
+- Unzip dataset.zip inside data/icra_data/
-- Unzip reconstruction_outputs.zip inside reconstruction_outputs/

 ## Run the complete pipelines